14 LIers charged with drug, weapons offenses, DA says

 Officials also recovered two loaded handguns and a loaded revolver from those homes, as well as a scale, a cutting agent and other drug paraphernalia.

-Authorities also seized 711 grams of heroin mixed with fentanyl, 99 grams of heroin, 109 grams of cocaine, 116 grams of crack, 18 grams of Oxycodone pills and 12 ounces of marijuana while executing search warrants on Sept.
+Authorities seized 711 grams of heroin mixed with fentanyl, 99 grams of heroin, 109 grams of cocaine, 116 grams of crack, 18 grams of Oxycodone pills and 12 ounces of marijuana while executing search warrants on Sept.
 29 at homes in Farmingville, Middle Island, Coram and Centereach, prosecutors said.
-Officials seized two additional loaded handguns and drug paraphernalia from those residences.
+Officials seized two additional loaded handguns and drug paraphernalia from those residences as well.

 "This investigation exemplifies the symbiotic relationship between illegal drugs and gun violence," DEA Special-Agent-in-Charge Ray Donovan said.
 "These arrests emphasize DEA’s commitment to reducing violent crime and reclaiming our communities from menacing drug trafficking networks and gangs."

 The defendants face up to 25 years in prison if convicted on the most serious charges, officials said.
-Most were arraigned earlier this month in state court on two separate indictments.
+Most were arraigned earlier this month on two separate indictments.

+One set of court papers, a 36-count indictment, said defendants Dasheem Eubanks, 26, of Coram, and William Santiago, 28, also of Coram, sold drugs multiple times between November and September.
+Eubanks, who authorities alleged is a member of the Bloods, sometimes mixed the cocaine with fentanyl, the papers said.
+Santiago is also accused of selling methamphetamine.
+Both men also face weapons charges.

+Another man named in that indictment, Davon McNair, 28, of Central Islip, allegedly sold cocaine several times this year.
+McNair is a believed to be a member of the Bloods, according to authorities.